blackle/Right-Click-Borescope/README.md

 ### Installing

 Use the "package.py" script to generate the borescope.chrome.zip and borescope.firefox.zip files.
 These can then be loaded into your web browser.
 Or, you can install them from the respective web store/add-on repository.
-(Firefox pending)

 ### License